Amerisleep vs. iComfort Mattress Reviews

 There are so many mattresses in the iComfort line that it’s easy to say there’s a little something for everyone.
 Their models range from soft to firm and cool to coolest.
 There are varying levels of support, conformability, and responsiveness.

 The hard part with this line is identifying and narrowing down the choices.
 Generally speaking, stomach sleepers will probably have better support on one of the hybrid models, while side sleepers will get more conformability with one of the plusher foam models.
-Back sleepers, with their neutral spinal position, can choose based on their personal comfort preferences.
+Back sleepers naturally keep their spines in a neutral position, allowing them to choose based on their personal comfort preferences.

 Amerisleep vs. iComfort: The Bottom Line

 - Both manufacturers offer a line of mattresses that fit a variety of sleep positions and sleeper preferences, though Serta has a wider selection from which to choose.

 - Both have cooling technologies to prevent heat build-up, but Serta offers mattress models with varied coolness ratings.